 This is a story about a badass girl who karate chops bricks, straps old ghettoblasters to bikes, makes Rube Goldberg machines and buys new stuff on eBay.
 So now you know there's more to eBay.
 Boom.

 The spot has five different endings with Emma buying something different each time.
 I like this one because muscle cars are dope.

 Ok I get it, it’s Medicare.
 But we pitched this idea thinking they were going to do another spot with happy old people doing happy old people things.
 Glad we were wrong.

 Rather than listing off all the luxurious details of Flexjet’s new aircraft, we composed an original song and compared each of those pieces to the instruments in a jazz band.
 Each detail on its own is great, but are even more amazing when played together.

 Selling private jets is really hard, because the Bill Gateses of the world can pretty much buy anything.
 So, to relaunch the Flexjet brand, we created films that paired the feeling aboard the aircraft with something they can’t buy: experiences.

 After producing the TV spot, I got the chance to re-do all of Flexjet's product photography.
-This originally sounded lame, but then we hired a super luxury car photographer and it was rad.
+This originally sounded lame, but then we hired super luxury car photographer Peter Dawson and it was rad.